-- Americans with an average lawn size spend anywhere from 7 – 48 days of their life just mowing grass.
+- Americans with an average lawn size spend anywhere from 7 to 48 days of their life just mowing grass.

 Eco Friendly Lawn Alternatives

-Fortunately there are a bunch of alternatives to a turf grass lawn which are not only more sustainable and healthy, but some are also downright beautiful!
+Fortunately, there are a bunch of alternatives to a turf grass lawn that are more sustainable and healthy, and can be downright beautiful!

 1. Micro Clover

-This seems to be a popular option for people who want a similar look to a grass lawn.
-It is drought-tolerant and needs little watering, remains green longer than grass, requires no fertilizer, pesticides or mowing (although you can occasionally mow it if you want to keep it short).
+A clover lawn is a popular option for people who want a similar look to a grass lawn.
+It is drought-tolerant and needs little watering, remains green longer than grass, and requires no fertilizer, pesticides or mowing (although you can occasionally mow it if you want to keep it short).
 Micro clover can grow in poor soil and actually improves and naturally fertilizes the soil through nitrogen-fixation.

-Clover grows very densely so it crowds out and prevents weeds (hooray for less weeding 🙌) and if you’re a dog owner this is also a good one to look into as it doesn’t get those ugly dead patches from urine!
+Clover is a cheap alternative to a grass lawn and grows very densely, so it crowds out and prevents weeds (hooray for less weeding 🙌).
+If you’re a dog owner this is also a good option to look into as it doesn’t get those ugly dead patches from urine!

 We had a dry summer and our micro clover still looks amazing with very little watering compared to the dry, brown grass.